KHermanUBB/Hardwired_8bit_CPU/README.md

 The vhdl folder contains all the sources to synthesise the circuit together with testbench (tb_cpu.vhd) file and program/data memory load (data.txt).
 The Logisim folder contains Logisim files.

+The ise folder contains the proyect in ISE 14.7

 The ISim folder contains the dump from ISim (testbench results).
 It can be open in ISim program.